 - Purchase the complete Expat Arrivals Russia Guide (PDF)

-Expats working in Russia are often afforded high salaries and a lofty financial quality of life.
-However, these sizeable payouts are hard-earned, and jobs for foreigners are becoming more difficult to find.
+Expats working in Russia are often afforded high salaries, but these sizeable payouts are hard-earned, and jobs for foreigners can be difficult to find.

 Job market in Russia

 Russia's economy is heavily based on natural resources, specifically oil and natural gas.
-Expats working in the fields of technology, science and education will also find a market for their skills.
+Expats working in the fields of technology, finance, engineering and human resources will also find a market for their skills.
+Many multinationals work in these sectors, as well as in construction and energy.
 Teaching English in Russia is another common occupation for expats.

 Expats are generally paid lucrative wages and given housing and education allowances.
-These expat employment packages are not as glamorous as they were a few years ago but are often considerably more than what expats would be earning at home.
-It follows that many expats perceive working in Russia as a grand opportunity to further their career and improve their financial status.
+These employment packages are often considerably more than what expats would be earning at home, and many expats perceive working in Russia as a grand opportunity to further their career and improve their financial status.

 Private business is still lagging, and untrusting attitudes toward foreigners and poor business regulations can be difficult to handle.
 Crime related to bribery and corruption has also affected costs for both local and international enterprises.

 Finding a job in Russia